Tagirijus/SubtaskHelper/README.md

 With this plugin I added some new functions on the task site.
 It will help e.g. generating a subtask with the already entered times (estimated & spent) from the main task.
 Also there is the option to combine already done subtasks into one.

+In the next version (coding it after I write this) it should be possible to enter subtask in the main task description field (underneath the last "---" string) so that they get parsed as in the "add subtasks" modal.

 Screenshots
 ----------